top of page

 Make Honesty a Daily Practice

 Brutal honesty in leadership should be a regular feature of your management style, not a once-a-year performance review.
 Set aside time for regular check-ins, honest performance conversations, and open-door discussions.
-The more transparent you are, the more connected and committed your team becomes.
+Leadership development encourages this kind of transparency, helping your team become more connected and committed.

 In his book Honest to Greatness, Bestselling author, keynote speaker, and Inc. 5000 serial entrepreneur, Peter Kozodoy writes that, “…Like mindfulness, honesty is a practice you undertake as a life-long pursuit of being, rather than an ad hoc criterion weighing on a certain decision.”